 - Can grow dim after repeated use

-6. GuoTonG LED Rope Lights
+6. GuoTonG LED Rope Light

-Many people claim that these are some of the best outdoor rope lights available on the current market.
+Many people claim that these are some of the best rope lights available on the current market.
 You’ll get 50 foot long sections with each order, and they have a slightly thinner build for maximum flexibility.
 It’s energy-efficient without sacrificing brightness, and there are 900 SMD LED lights packed into every 50 foot section.
 The transparent tubing has UV protection to prevent it from breaking down, and it also creates a waterproof barrier.

-- Get 900 LEDs in every section
+- Get 900 LED lights in every section

-- Can cut it in half
+- Can cut the rope light in half

 - Can connect three 50 foot sections together

 - May only work for a few weeks